Create AWS Connect Users

 Beyond these examples

-These snippets focus on specific user-level features: user provisioning with routing and security profiles, hierarchy group assignment, and soft phone and desk phone configuration.
+These snippets focus on specific user-level features: user identity and authentication, phone configuration, and organizational hierarchy and security profiles.
 They’re intentionally minimal rather than full contact center deployments.

-The examples reference pre-existing infrastructure such as Amazon Connect instances, routing profiles, security profiles, and hierarchy groups.
-They focus on configuring the user rather than provisioning the surrounding contact center infrastructure.
+The examples reference pre-existing infrastructure such as Amazon Connect instances, and routing profiles, security profiles, and hierarchy groups.
+They focus on configuring the user rather than provisioning the surrounding Connect infrastructure.

 To keep things focused, common user patterns are omitted, including: